Skip to primary navigation Skip to content Skip to footer

 Stop 7: Glass Onion

 Once you’ve snacked your way through the market, hop in a cab and head across the river to The Glass Onion.
 Shrimp and grits is to Charleston what the deep-dish pizza is to Chicago.
-This lowcountry favorite needs to be on every visitor’s must-eat list.
+This Lowcountry favorite needs to be on every visitor’s must-eat list.

-Until it closed due to COVID, The ones at Hominy Grill were consistently voted the best in the city.
 But we happen to think that the ones at The Glass Onion Creamy should top this list, too.
 The menu changes seasonally, so don’t get your hopes up on any given menu item.
 If shrimp and grits aren’t available, we recommend the pimento cheese sandwich or the fried green tomato po boy.

 Stop 8: Rodney Scott’s BBQ

 There’s plenty of great barbecue in Charleston, so you probably can’t go wrong.
 Yet if you want a true Carolina BBQ experience, you need to head to Rodney Scott’s.
-Here you can snag some seriously tasty lowcountry-style pulled pork, smoked chicken and ribs.
+Here you can snag some seriously tasty lowcountry-style pulled pork, smoked chicken, and ribs.

 Not only is Rodney known locally for his pitmaster skills, but he’s also the winner of a James Bear Award for best chef in the Southeast.

 If you have a car, you could also head out to Dukes BBQ, another down-home spot that’s all about good food in a casual setting.
-At this buffet, you can get a plate of fried chicken, some pulled pork and a side of coleslaw — all served in styrofoam bowls — at a pretty good price.
+At this buffet, you can get a plate of fried chicken, some pulled pork, and a side of coleslaw — all served in styrofoam bowls — at a pretty good price.

-Stop 9: Butcher & Bee
+Stop 9: Bourbon & Bubbles

 • Posted in: